 Below we discuss the ways in which allowing your cat to eat dog food can be harmful and ways you can keep your cat from snacking on your dog’s food.

 Is dog food bad for cats?
 Will dog food hurt a cat?
 Dog food and cat food is formulated for their specific biology.
 When pet food is created, they take into account the types of nutrients cats and dogs need to be healthy.
 When a cat eats dog food, they are ingesting food that was literally not made for them.

 Cats require specific nutrients in their food to keep them healthy.
 They need taurine and arachidonic acid that is not always present in dog food or not in measured amounts the way it is in cat food.

-If your cat continuously eats dog food, especially in place of their own food, they may experience nutrient deficiencies which can cause health problems.
+What happens if a cat eats dog food?
+A cat eating dog food, especially in place of their own food, they may experience nutrient deficiencies which can cause health problems.
 Symptoms of nutrient deficiencies include: